SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 A ``fallthrough`` statement causes program execution to continue from one case in a ``switch`` statement to the next case.
-Program execution continues to the next case even if the patterns of the case label do not match the value of the ``switch`` statement's control expression.
+Program execution continues to the next case even if the patterns of the case label don't match the value of the ``switch`` statement's control expression.

 A ``fallthrough`` statement can appear anywhere inside a ``switch`` statement,